KasparEtter/ef1p/pages/email/email.md

   It just says at [the bottom of page 8](https://tools.ietf.org/html/rfc2047#page-8):
   "In rare cases it may be necessary to encode ordinary text that looks like an Encoded-Word."
-  When you paste `=?ISO-8859-1?Q?=A1Buenos_d=EDas!?=`, which is the Encoded-Word encoding of `¡Buenos días!`, into the `Subject` field of various clients, they send the following `Subject` header field:
+  When you paste `=?ISO-8859-1?Q?=A1Buenos_d=EDas!?=`, which is the Encoded-Word encoding of `¡Buenos días!`, into the `Subject` field of various mail clients, they send the following `Subject` header field:

   <figure markdown="block">